Lidiadev/wallet-service/README.md

 - MediatR

 ### Scalability
-- Containerization with Docker: Each component (wallet service, database, caching) is containerized, making it easy to replicate and scale horizontally across multiple containers.
+- **Containerization with Docker**: Each component (wallet service, database, caching) is containerized, making it easy to replicate and scale horizontally across multiple containers.
-- Caching Layer: Redis is used for caching, reducing database load and improving read performance, which helps with handling increased traffic.
+- **Caching Layer**: Redis is used for caching, reducing database load and improving read performance, which helps with handling increased traffic.

 ### Future improvements
 - Add UTs and integration tests